The Snowglobe

 It also left some wondering if Ticketmaster was taking orders from its parent company, Live Nation, which as the tour’s overseas promoter, has much riding on “Reputation” being perceived as a success.

 This is a trivial issue, as the world is not going to stop spinning if Taylor Swift can no longer make a living doing concerts.
 In fact, if all of our mass market entertainments dried up tomorrow, people would find new ways to entertain themselves.
-The point I’m trying to make is economics, particularly the market place, is always an means to an end.
+The point I’m trying to make is the market place, is a means to an end.
 When thinking about what’s happening to us, the question is not how best to get people cheap stuff.
 It is about the kind of society we want the type of people we want in it.

 Back In White